Eight19/employee-tracer/README.md

 ## Installation

 You will need to copy the HTTPS ID or SSH and clone it to your repository.
-Execute the git clone command in your terminal, then run npm i to install the dependencies needed.
-Run mysql -uroot to access mySQL.
-Next, run source db/schema.sql; and source db/seeds.sql; and then npm start to begin.
+Execute the git clone command in your terminal, then run "npm i" to install the dependencies needed.
+Run "mysql -uroot" to access mySQL.
+Next, run "source db/schema.sql;" and "source db/seeds.sql;" and then "npm start" to begin.